SCC4DS/data-science-ethics/README.md

 These modules are built using [https://quarto.org/docs/get-started/](https://quarto.org/docs/get-started/), an open-source scientific and technical publishing system.
 You will need to install Quarto to render and customize the documents.

+pdfs of the slides are available in the `slides` folder but may not be up to date with the markdown documents.

 ## Overview

 This collection includes several comprehensive modules that can be integrated into statistics and data science courses as desired.
 Each module is provided as a set of slides with detailed instructor notes and possible discussion questions, allowing for a flexible teaching approach.
 Instructors are encouraged to select and adapt specific slides or sections that align with their course needs, as the modules are designed for a wide range of audiences.